Introduction

 Suppose \(X\) is a metric space and \(\{x_n\}\) is a sequence in \(X\).
 If \(\{x_n\}\) is Cauchy, then

-Important: The converse is false.
+Important.
+The converse is false.
 Boundedness alone does not guarantee convergence.

 Consider \(x_n = (-1)^n\) in \(\mathbb{R}\).
-The sequence is bounded (contained in \([-1, 1]\)) but
+The sequence is bounded (contained in \([-1, 1]\)) but oscillates forever

-oscillates forever without converging.
+without converging.

-While enforcing a bound does not mathematically guarantee convergence (as the sequence could still oscillate),
+While enforcing a bound does not mathematically guarantee convergence (as the sequence could still oscillate), it

-compact set.
-This "structural containment" is a prerequisite for the Cauchy property
+set.
+This "structural containment" is a prerequisite for the Cauchy property to even be possible in

 -

-Gradient Clipping:
+Gradient Clipping.

 By enforcing \(\|\nabla L\| \leq M\), we ensure the update steps remain in a bounded subset of the parameter